 - Bump abuse: asking for too many bumps

-Can’t shop for Instcart?
+Can’t shop for Instacart?
 Try these gigs instead—and always have a backup!

-There are other gigs that offer just as much flexibility as Instacart.
+Other gigs offer just as much flexibility as Instacart.
 And deactivations can happen any time, so it’s important to always have a backup!

 There’s not much reward for loyalty in the gig economy.
 Shop around and find what works for you!